-- Attach a Word Document to an Assessment - This is the easiest way if you are using a hard copy of the test.
+- Attach a Word Document (or other file types) to an Assessment - This is the easiest way if you (or other teachers you may share the assessment with) will need to print a hard copy of the test.
 Just create your key in ALL In Learning and attach the word document so anyone you share the key with will have the word doc to print out.
 Here are steps to create a key.
 Here are steps to attach a word document.

 This article deals with the second option: Importing questions from a Word document.

 How to Import Questions from a Word Document

 Before importing, note: